Published on March 1, 2019

 “Math, statistics, computer science and animal production systems were all passions for me,” said Putz.
 “When I finished my Bachelor’s in Animal Science at Iowa State University, it was a natural next step to take a Master’s in Animal Science at North Carolina State University with a focus on animal breeding and genetics.”

-animal breeding can cover a lot of species, Putz’s choice of where to focus was
+While animal breeding can cover a lot of species, Putz’s choice of where to focus was an easy one.

 A strong start with sows